Menu

 77 x 210 x 74 cm

-The foundation presented the Objets Nomades exhibition and honored the Campana Brothers with a special showcase of their works.
+The foundation presented the Objets Nomades exhibition and honoured the Campana Brothers with a special showcase of their works.

 Fondation Louis Vuitton‘s booth view